StateFarmInsCodingCompetition/2023-StateFarm-CodingCompetition/FEEDBACK.md

    - /mostSpokenLanguage/{state} - returns the language spoken most by claim handlers in the given state
    - /numOpenClaims/{id}/{minSeverity} - returns the number of open claims for the given agent ID and above the given minimum severity
    - /numDistastersDeclaredAfterEndDate - returns the number of disasters where it was declared after it ended
+   - /agentsTotalClaimCost - returns a map of agent ID's and their total claim cost
+   - /disasterClaimDensity/{id} - returns the density of the given disaster ID based on the number of claims and the impact radius

+   This could be further extended to include persistent data through a database rather than json files, or even creating a front end to view/edit the data.
+However, given the time constraints for this competition, this were not feasible to implement.

 5. Any feedback for the coding competition?
 Things you would like to see in future events?
    One thing in particular that I think could be better is ensuring that the test cases and skeleton code are bug free.
 While I know that programming certainly comes along with bugs, it felt as though there were many issues, some of which weren't being resolved until towards the end of the competition.